South Carolina Personal Injury Lawyer

 Do Not Sign Any Documents

-An insurance company will probably ask you to sign various statements and documents after an accident.
+An insurance company may ask you to sign various statements and documents after an accident.
 Many of these documents restrict your right to pursue a claim against the insurance company or the other parties to the accident.

 Document Everything

 Save any emails from insurance representatives.
 Make notes of your phone calls with them.
 Ask them to send you written follow-up messages or summaries of phone calls.
-Store these records in a safe place.
+Store these records in a safe place and share them with your attorney.

 South Carolina Personal Injury Statute of Limitations

 In South Carolina, one must file personal injury lawsuits within three years.
-(SC Code § 15-3-530).
 If the accident caused injuries, and you do not open your case before the deadline, then the Court will dismiss your case.
 While three years may seem like plenty of time, you should never wait to take legal action.
-Evidence drives personal injury cases.
+Evidence drives personal injury cases and can be lost over time.

 When you hire a personal injury attorney in SC immediately after your accident, it will be far easier to gather the evidence that you need to put together a strong legal case.